simplykapoor/teched2022-IN260/exercises/ex4/ex44/README.md

 # Exercise 4.4 - Check the Process Automation inbox

-In the following, you will recheck you Task Center (one inbox) as the hiring manager.
+In the following, you will recheck your Task Center (one inbox) as the hiring manager.

 ## Exercise steps